 3) Initiatives in use of biological resources For businesses engaging in use of biological resources, those that replied they are implementing some sort of initiative accounted for 65.8%.
-The response most often given regarding the specific content of initiatives "Engagement was in the biodiversity-friendly acquisition of certification and the purchase of certified products".
+The response most often given regarding the specific content of initiatives was "Engagement in the acquisition of biodiversity-friendly certification and the purchase of certified products".
 The next most often given response was "Compliance with relevant laws regarding the use of genetic resources".